hannibunny/mlbook/ml/transformer/attention.md

 ```

+#### Example

+Below the Self-Attention calculations are demonstrated for a simple two-word-sentence, first for single-head, then for multi-head attention.
+Positional encoding is disregarded in this example.

 For the two-word example sentence *Thinking Machines* and for the case of a single head, the calculations done in the Self-Attention block, as specified in
 {ref}`Image Singlehead Self-attention<singlehead>`, are sketched in the image below.
 In this example postional encoding has been omitted for sake of simplicity.